 - 4 large egg whites room temperature

 - 1/2 cup granulated sugar mixed with 2 teaspoons of cornstarch

 - Assemble all the ingredients – especially meringue ingredients.
-By this I mean have the egg whites in the mixing bowl ready to be beaten and the cream of tartar, sugar and cornstarch measured and ready.
+By this I mean have the egg whites in the mixing bowl and the cream of tartar, sugar and cornstarch measured.

 - In a 2- to 3-quart sauce pan that is not yet set over heat, mix 1 1/4 cups sugar with 6 tablespoons cornstarch and salt.
 Whisk in 1/2 cup cold water, lemon zest, and lemon juice, blending thoroughly.
 Whisk in the egg yolks.
 Add the butter and whisk in 1 1/2 cups boiling water.

 - Set pan over medium or medium high heat and stir with a flexible heat-proof spatula scraper or wooden spoon until mixture boils, about 5-7 minutes.
 Reduce heat to medium and stir filling 1 minute more.
 Pour filling into pie crust and quickly make meringue.